Board members and staff

 For more than a decade, Adeidra has managed franchisee relations for nine Supreme Fish Delight franchisee locations through Metro- Atlanta and the newest quick-service restaurant concept Supreme Burger.
 Adeidra also oversees vendor relations, restaurant expansion, acquisitions, and government contracts for all profit and nonprofit Supreme brands.
 During the 2020 Covid pandemic, Adeidra and the Supreme Foods Worldwide executive team acquired nearly $1 million in funding through government contracts, grants, and community partnerships.

 Albert is a passionate educator who teaches English to individuals who speak other languages.
 He received a Master of Arts in TESOL from Saint Michael’s College in Burlington, VT where he focused on curriculum development and computer-assisted language learning.
 He also specializes in content-based ESOL, academic writing instruction and grammar acquisition.
 In the classroom, Albert utilizes a student-centered approach and believes learners perform best when they are provided with a safe space to develop opinions and draw conclusions about material they find both stimulating and relevant.
-In his ten-plus year career, Albert has taught abroad in Morocco, Turkey and Italy, and domestically in New Haven, CT.
-He is a native of Danbury, CT and currently resides in Baltimore, MD where he is an ESOL instructor and the assistant director of the English Language Program at the Johns Hopkins University Carey Business School.
+In his ten-plus year career, Albert has taught abroad in Morocco, Turkey and Italy, and domestically in New Haven, CT and Baltimore, MD.
+He is a native of Danbury, CT and currently resides in the San Francisco Bay Area where he is an English as a Second Language faculty member at Mission College.

 Dr. Kyeanna M. Bailey